-As well as these international treaties and international discourse on indigenous issues, the Treaty of Waitangi has a unique place in New Zealand society.
-It underpins the relationship between Maori (as the indigenous people of New Zealand) and the Crown (represented by the government of New Zealand).
+As well as these international treaties, the Treaty of Waitangi has a unique place in New Zealand society.
+It underpins the relationship between Maori (as the indigenous people of New Zealand) and the British Crown (now represented by the Government of New Zealand).
 The process of providing compensation for past grievances can be seen as a symbol of Crown and society's commitment to righting past wrongs and creating a society fully inclusive of Maori.
 The compensation process is also an important and tangible mechanism for contributing to future Maori social, economic and cultural development.

-"The principal aim of human rights is to protect the dignity of individuals whatever their status or circumstances."
 Increasing recognition of the importance of the principles of the Treaty of Waitangi in relation to public policymaking also has important benefits for Maori participation in society and for Maori developmental aspirations.
 The role of the Treaty of Waitangi in wider society, however, has been the subject of much discussion in recent years and is a matter of ongoing debate.

-Other important legislative examples include the Privacy Act (1993) and the New Zealand Bill of Rights Act (1990) which also form part of a framework to ensure basic rights.
+Other important legislative examples include the Privacy Act and the New Zealand Bill of Rights Act which also form part of a framework to ensure basic rights.